ldziedziul/j/README.md

 ## Installation

 - Clone the repository (`git clone git@github.com:ldziedziul/j.git`) or download the script (https://raw.githubusercontent.com/ldziedziul/j/master/j.sh)
-- Define an alias to make the script use the current shell by adding the following line to your shell config file (`~/.bashrc`, `~/.zshrc`):
+- Define an alias to make the script use the current shell.
+Add the following line to your shell config file (`~/.bashrc`, `~/.zshrc`):
 ```bash
 alias j=". ~/projects/j/j.sh"
 ```